Combining Type Inference and Automated Unit Test Generation for Python: Evaluation

 \subsubsection{Experiment Procedure}

 To address RQ1 and RQ2, we monitor the branch coverage achieved by \pynguin over time.
 Specifically, after each iteration of the genetic algorithm employed by \pynguin, we record the current branch coverage, storing the most recent value for each elapsed second.
-This includes measuring the final branch coverage at the end or the search.
+This includes measuring the final branch coverage at the end of the search.
 The data is stored as CSV, along with relevant metadata such as the configuration used, and the project and module under test.
-After executing all configurations across all modules, we merge the individual CSV records into a single file, which serves as basis of our evaluation.
+After executing all configurations across all modules, we merge the individual CSV records into a single file, which serves as the basis of our evaluation.
 To answer RQ1, we executed \pynguin using configurations that vary the percentage of performing a proxied execution from \qtyrange{0}{100}{\percent} in \qty{5}{\percent} increments on \dstuning.
-For all configurations, \typetracing is enabled while the use of existing type hints is disabled, \ie, we used \NoTypeHintsTypeTracing.
-For RQ2, we executed \pynguin using the four configurations \TypeHints, \TypeHintsTypeTracing, \NoTypeHints, and \NoTypeHintsTypeTracing (see \cref{sec:eval:setup:settings}) with a probability of \qty{5}{\percent} (the optimal probability according to RQ1) for proxied executions on \dseval.
+For all configurations, \typetracing is enabled while the use of existing type hints is disabled, \ie, we used \RandomTypesTypeTracing.
+For RQ2, we executed \pynguin using the configurations \TypeHints, \TypeHintsTypeTracing, \RandomTypes, \RandomTypesTypeTracing, \JediTypeHints, and \GptTypeHints (see \cref{sec:eval:setup:settings}) with a probability of \qty{5}{\percent} (the optimal probability according to RQ1) for proxied executions on \dseval.
+For \JediTypeHints and \GptTypeHints the inferred types are read from the \toolname{TypeEvalPy} output produced during the RQ4 runs and injected into \pynguin's type hinting mechanism prior to test generation.
 Besides measuring coverage we extract the final \pynguin-inferred types at the end of the search.
 We therefore used the \textsc{TypeEvalPy}~\cite{VSW+23} JSON format.
 We further extracted existing type hints from the \dseval benchmark and stored them in the same \toolname{TypeEvalPy} JSON format as ground truth.